EngineersNeedArt/SoftDorothy-CasadyGreeneProjects/README.md

 Additionally, AOL (America On-Line) had become a thing about that time and **Glider 4.0** houses that people had created with the house editor started being uploaded and downloaded.
 I was surprised to see the small community that built up.
 Even a fan newsletter for a time.
 If creating houses was not your thing, **Glider** could still get a longer shelf-life by downloading and playing houses that others had created.

-### Pararena2Dev.dsk (Commercial version of Pararena)
+### Pararena 2.0

-As with the other disk images, unzip `Pararena2Dev.dsk` and mount with one of the early Macintosh emulators listed above.
-THINK C, and  ResEdit are included on the disk so that you have everything needed to build and run **Pararena 2.0**
+(BNDL identifier `RenA`)

-**Pararena 2.0** (BNDL identifier `RenA`) was the second game I wrote that was published by Casady & Greene Inc. (C&G).
+**Pararena 2.0** was the second game I wrote that was published by Casady & Greene Inc. (C&G).
 It came about after the success of **Glider** when C&G asked, "What else you got?"
 I had my doubts about **Pararena** but the shareware version had something of a small but dedicated fanbase.
 I imagined that in addition to color, perhaps I could add enough additional features to make it more commercially viable.
 The dates on the original files suggest the game was written in July of 1992, roughly a year after **Glider 4.0** was written.

 <p align="center">
 <img src="https://github.com/EngineersNeedArt/SoftDorothy-PublishedProjects/blob/fff10d77b13afe2aff30a19739a52d47cb835fb4/Images/PararenaRejectedSplashScreen.png">